lee0c/lee0c.github.io/pages/shop.md

 ## payment?

 optional!
 Any items up for grabs operate on an honor system donate-what-you-want/pay-what-you-want model - if you would like to pay for any gifts I send out, I recommend you divert it to a charitable org you care about or to mutual aid.
 I have the beginnings of a [list of charities](give) to give you ideas, but I always prefer that people give to a charity they care about.
-If you would like to pay me directly instead of or in addition to that, I can give pricing recommendations on request.
+If you would like to pay me directly instead of or in addition to that, I've written up some pricing information that I can direct you to.

 ## how to order